-Regulatory Capital Requirement
+Regulatory Capital Requirements

 The Bank is required to maintain minimum risk-based and leverage-based capital ratios under regulatory capital requirements.
-A summary of the calculations of regulatory capital and RWAs follows.
+A summary of the calculations of regulatory capital and RWA follows.

 Risk-Based Regulatory Capital.
-Risk-based capital ratio requirements apply to Common Equity Tier 1 capital, Tier 1 capital and Total capital (which includes Tier 2 capital), each as a percentage of RWA, and consist of regulatory minimum required ratios plus the Bank's capital buffer requirement.
+Risk-based capital ratio requirements apply to CET1 capital, Tier 1 capital and Total capital (which includes Tier 2 capital), each as a percentage of RWA, and consist of regulatory minimum required ratios plus the Bank's capital buffer requirement.
 Capital requirements require certain adjustments to, and deductions from, capital for purposes of determining these ratios.
-At December 31, 2023 and December 31, 2022, the difference between the actual and required ratios were lower under the Standardized Approach.
+At December 31, 2024 and

+December 31, 2023, the differences between the actual and required ratios were lower under the Standardized Approach.

 CECL Deferral.
-Beginning on January 1, 2020, we elected to defer the effect of the adoption of CECL on our risk-based and leverage-based capital amounts and ratios, as well as our RWA, adjusted average assets and supplementary leverage exposure calculations, over a five-year transition period.
-The deferral impacts began to phase in at 25% per year from January 1, 2022 and are phased in at 50% from January 1, 2023.
-The deferral impacts will become fully phased-in beginning on January 1, 2025.
+Beginning on January 1, 2020, the Bank elected to defer the effect of the adoption of CECL on its risk-based and leverage-based capital amounts and ratios, as well as RWA, adjusted average assets and supplementary leverage exposure calculations, over a five-year transition period.
+The deferral impacts began to phase in at 25% per year from January 1, 2022 and were phased in at 75% from January 1, 2024.
+The deferral impacts were fully phased-in from January 1, 2025.